-Venous drainage is through the inferior vena cava on the right and into the left renal vein on the left.
+Venous drainage occurs through the inferior vena cava on the right side and into the left renal vein on the left side.
 There are two distinct developmental origins of the adrenal gland that divide it into two regions: the cortex and the medulla.

-The cortex is derived from the mesoderm and is consists of three layers: zona glomerulosa, zona fasciculata and zona reticularis.
+The cortex is derived from the mesoderm and it consists of three layers: zona glomerulosa, zona fasciculata, and zona reticularis.

 The medulla is derived from the neural crest and is made of chromaffin cells.

 This is the outermost layer of the cortex.
 It produces and secretes the mineralocorticoid aldosterone.
 It is regulated by the renin-angiotensin system (RAAS).